jjacke13/nixtcloud/README.md

    are: "test" .
 There was no reason to put complex password here because it is a public folder after all...

 If you accidentally delete remote.txt file or public.txt file, don't worry.
 Just delete the rebooter.txt file and upon reboot the system will create new connection strings.

+If you connect a usb device on your Pi, wait 30 sec and then it will be available as Nextcloud external storage ;) You can connect multiple usb devices with an externally powered usb hub or a Pi usb hub hat.
+Just be carefull for the temperature...